 Workplace Injury Lawyers Representing Petitioners Throughout New Jersey

-In the central New Jersey area, the health care industry is one of the biggest supplier of jobs.
+In the central New Jersey area, the health care industry is one of the biggest suppliers of jobs.
 Hospitals and medical practices employ many workers for a wide range of services that one does not always think about.
-For instance, in the hospital setting, there are nurses, food supply workers, maintenance people and security guards, to name a few.
+For instance, in the hospital setting, there are nurses, food supply workers, maintenance people, and security guards, to name a few.
 The medical profession is very physically demanding.
 Workers are often required to be on their feet for extended periods of time, whether it’s an 8-hour or 12-hour shift.
-These employees are often required to assist patients 24 hours a day, requiring them to lift the patients, walk with the patients, assist them to get showers, or to exercise injured body parts.
+These employees are often required to assist patients 24 hours a day, requiring them to lift the patients, walk with the patients, assist them to get showers, or exercise injured body parts.
 The janitorial staff in the medical facilities will be required to work with chemicals and also be required to be responsible for physically demanding tasks such as cleaning and/or repairing certain parts of the physical structure of the medical facilities.
 As a result, the health care profession is one particular area that has a big impact on workers’ compensation cases in central New Jersey.

-Teachers Workers’ Compensation
+Teacher’s Workers’ Compensation

 Teachers are another group of frequently injured workers that one wouldn’t normally think about.
 Teachers in New Jersey, and especially in the central Jersey area, are a very large segment of the work population.
 While it’s not necessarily a physically demanding job, there are such a great number of school employees that even if an accident only occurs a small percentage of the time during the workday, that small percentage multiplied by a very large amount of workers will put teachers high up in the category of frequently injured workers.